“I was looking at a Coney Island that was not a corny fair but part of a dazzling metropolis, a boldly imagined world.”

 “Workers of New York, dance – You have nothing to lose but your chains.”

 By setting Peggy in the Oriental hotel, one of the last majestic hotels of the seaside resorts of New York, we can see the severe clash of society brewing.
 Coney Island represents the demands of the working class infringing on the perceived luxuries the wealthy had always assumed they were entitled to.
 It’s seen as a reckless, hedonistic playground, unrepentant and unapologetic for the space it insists on taking up.
-The wealthy is fighting against this tide, desperate to keep control of the city and the working class of people trying to break free of their domination.
+The wealthy are fighting against this tide, desperate to keep control of the city and the working class of people trying to break free of their domination.

 Peggy is keenly aware of who she is expected to be and painfully cognizant of who she wants to be.
 Her defiance actually plunges her into a crash course of just how out of touch with the working class she is.
 We get to see her privilege and how she overcomes it, giving her character depth while allowing the reader to accompany her on this deeply personal journey.